 Thank you for visiting the University of Florida Department of Anesthesiology website.
-Please allow me to provide a brief introduction.

 The Department of Anesthesiology is an independent department in the University of Florida College of Medicine entirely located in Gainesville.
 We serve the anesthesiology, pain, and critical care medicine needs of all patients admitted to UF Health Shands Hospital and all of its subsidiary facilities.